-This report reflects results for 45 days of the pilot period, from March 15, 2016 through April 30, 2016.
+This report reflects results for 45 days of the pilot period, from March 15, 2016 through April 30, 2016 and the additional analysis was performed using length of stay data from the Department of Human Services and Anoka Metro Regional Treatment Center.
 Nearly all patients with potentially avoidable days were Minnesota residents (99%) and most were admitted from the Emergency Department (90%).